cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Matching with [RouteMatcher](#routeMatcher-RouteMatcher)

-Specifying a `method` and `url` to match can also be acheived by passing the `routeMatcher` object into `cy.intercept` instead:
+Specifying a `method` and `url` to match can also be achieved by passing the `routeMatcher` object into `cy.intercept` instead:

 ```js